boazbk/tcs/lec_04_code_and_data.md

 $$
 That is, the set of functions that can be computed using $c 2^n/n$ gates is a _strict subset_ of the set of functions that can be computed using $C 2^n / n$ gates.

-In fact, we can use the same results to show a more general result: whenever we increase our "budget" of gates by a constant factor we can compute new functions:
+We can use the same results to show a more general result: whenever we increase our "budget" of gates by a constant factor we can compute new functions:

 ::: {.theorem title="Size Hierarchy Theorem" #sizehiearchythm}